-Calculating Weight of a Triangle Step One
+Calculating the Weight of a Triangular Shape Step One

 In this example, we have a triangular shape.
 How do we find the area of this plate?
 Multiply the base times the height and divide by 2.
-12 times 5, divided by 2.
-The area of this plate is 30 square feet.
+12 times 5, divided by 2 The area of this plate is 30 square feet.